-For solo travelers (and backpackers), I can personally vouch that City Circus Athens is a good place to stay.
-They offer dorm rooms in addition to private rooms.
+For solo travelers (and backpackers), City Circus Athens is a good place to stay.
+They offer dorm rooms for backpackers and private rooms if you have a bigger budget.
 If you book on their website they include complimentary breakfast at the lovely adjacent restaurant Zampano, which also caters well to vegetarians.

-Our recent family trip to Greece in October 2017 was my 89-year-old father’s final planned trip to the place of his birth.
+Our family trip to Greece in October 2017 was my 89-year-old father’s final planned trip to the place of his birth.
 As we were traveling around the country, we were in and out of Athens several times.
-We stayed in a combination of Airbnb apartments and hotels in Athens and the nearby port of Piraeus.
+We stayed in a combination of apartments and hotels in Athens and the nearby port of Piraeus.

 When we returned from the beautiful Cyclades island of Naxos, we had not booked our Athens accommodation in advance and found weekend prices to be very high for October.
 There was much better value staying in nearby Piraeus, which is conveniently connected to Athens via metro.
 It’s also a handy place to stay if you are catching an early morning ferry to the Greek islands.

 Athens is one of the few capitals in Europe to have beaches.
 You can even catch the Athens coastal tram to the beaches from Syntagma Square (home of the Greek parliament) going towards the seaside town of Voula.
-If you want to stay on the beach in Athens, consider the Poseidon Hotel in nearby Faliro Beach or London Hotel in Glyfada Beach.
+If you want to stay on the beach in Athens, consider the Poseidon Hotel in nearby Faliro Beach or a stay in Glyfada Beach.
 It’s also not so far of an Uber or taxi ride to go into Athens to visit the Acropolis and other attractions from the beaches, especially from Faliro, which is closer to the center of Athens compared to Glyfada.

-2) Dine over Live Rembetika (Greek Blues) and Pop Music (Laika) in Psyri
+Dine over Live Rembetika (Greek Blues) and Pop Music (Laika) in Psyri

 Psyri is currently the coolest area to drink and dine in Athens in our opinion.
 While it may lack in terrace views of the Acropolis compared to restaurants in Plaka and Monasteraki, it makes up for with authentic live rembetika music and delicious well-priced food in the tavernas.